AddyRdz/react-likes/README.md

 Create a new component called **Likes** in the `src` directory and add functionality to it so that when the render component it records the number of clicks in state and displays the total clicks.

+Your React app must compile without errors.
+If you do have errors that you cannot solve, comment them out and explain what you think is going on.

 ## Steps to Take

 1. Use the `useState` hook to add state called `totalLikes` to the component to store the current number of clicks on the component.